Humanitariansai/YouTube/README.md

 📝 RESOURCES MENTIONED:
 Find all code, prompts, and details from this video in our GitHub repository:
 [Link to your specific GitHub markdown page]
 [Your Name]
 [Your LinkedIn URL]

+4. ALWAYS include exactly 15 hashtags related to the content at the very bottom of the description

 [Cut and Paste the Markdown file you created for the video]
 ```